Lab41/try41/README.md

-try-challenges
+try41
 ==============

-try-challenges is a demonstration platform tailored to demonstration three projects Lab41 has worked on.  try-challanges leverages Docker through a simple webapp to enable on-demand instances of isolated installations of each project.
+try41 is a demonstration platform tailored to demonstration three projects Lab41 has worked on.  try41 leverages Docker through a simple webapp to enable on-demand instances of isolated installations of each project.

-In order to run [try-challenges](https://github.com/Lab41/try-challenges), on a host with docker perform the following:
+In order to run [try41](https://github.com/Lab41/try41), on a host with docker perform the following:

 ```
 docker run -e SUBDOMAIN=`hostname -f` -d -P lab41/try-challenges